-The Broads National Park brand was developed in partnership with Broads Tourism to give the area a consistent, clear and recognisable visual identity which would benefit the tourism industry.
+The Broads National Park brand was developed in partnership with Visit the Broads to give the area a consistent, clear and recognisable visual identity which would benefit the tourism industry.

 The Broads National Park brand guidelines to accompany the Broads National Park logo are for use by anyone producing materials carrying the Broads brand and are designed to be practical and useful.
 They are arranged in sections, which deal with the key elements of the visual identity and its application:

 The final section includes examples of themed messages and text you may like to use for your own marketing purposes.
 You are welcome to use all elements of this toolkit free of charge on any publication or website without infringing copyright.